 Typically, with these folks, it’s a one-off engagement, or potentially an ongoing arrangement with a fractional operations team.

 Conversely, Operations Management is much more about managing the day-to-day, plus the execution of the systems you already have in place, rather than the strategy behind them.
 Operations consulting services are much more likely to have a higher level strategic impact on the company, not the day-to-day tasks.

 Benefits of an Operations Consultant for Agencies

 Bringing in an Operations Consultant can result in a ton of potential benefits for your agency.
 Let us count the ways operations consulting can elevate your agency…

-If you are a small agency, it’s unlikely that you’re going to be able to afford a super-experienced veteran in the field.
+If you are a small agency, it’s unlikely that you’re going to be able to afford a super-experienced veteran in the field for strategy and operations consulting.
 This isn’t a slight on your agency; Operation Consultant salaries can be upwards of 200k per year, which is not on the radar for most micro-enterprises.

 Operations Consultants provide senior-level expertise tailored for your business.

 Related to the point above, this consultant (or Consulting Team, in the case of Parakeeto) comes with a slew of business operations expertise.
 They have dealt with agencies like yours before and observed the trial and error companies endure in order to solve such issues.
 By bringing them on, you’re attaining a wealth of experience that some would say is priceless.

 This saves time and expense across areas – like defining proper KPI’s, calculations, plus data modeling for your firm.
 Additionally, it can help you identify the optimum team structures, delivery models, and contract structures for the services you offer.
 Furthermore, you will be guided to the right tools and reporting systems, matching the needs of your agency.